 Design for Lean Six Sigma (DFLSS)

-This course begins with the idea that design is a truly cross-functional undertaking, not the sole responsibility of the product development function.
-While statistical design tools are an integral part of this course, the importance of VOC (voice of the customer), financial analysis and supplier selection is also emphasized.
+Design is a truly cross-functional undertaking, not the sole responsibility of the product development function.
+While statistical design tools are an integral part of this course, the importance of defining and translating customer needs, financial and risk analysis, Lean manufacturing and assembly techniques, maintainability and sustainability are also emphasized.

 Upon completion of this course, participants will be able to: